slaypotato/imc_calculator/README.md

-# imc_calculator
+# IMC Calculator

-A new Flutter project.
+Second project on the Flutter Dev Training, realized by Inmetrics.

 ## Getting Started